Autodesk/synthesis/p2p-spike/README.md

 How did you test and verify your changes were correct?
 List steps taken, tests/added/updated, and any manual verification done that should be replicated in review.
 -->

+1. `bun server.ts` to start the brokering server on port 9000
+2. `bun client.html` to serve the client on port 3000
+3. Open two tabs,

 ---